-The cost is free, but registration is required for the live stream link.
-Register at www.webercenter.org; click on “programs.”
-Registrations may also be made by contacting Weber Center at 517-266-4000 or email@example.com.
+Registration is required and is available at www.webercenter.org; click on “programs.”
+Registrations may also be made by calling 517-266-4000 or emailing email@example.com.
+Limited scholarships are available.